bullocke/AREA2/docs/_build/html/_sources/index.rst.txt

 Google Earth Engine Area/Accuracy Estimation Toolbox
 ====================================================

-Tools and guidance for estimating accuracy and area on the Google Earth Engine.
+Tools and guidance for estimating area and map accuracy on the Google Earth Engine.

 .. toctree::
    :maxdepth: 2